Wind energy is a clean, low-cost source of emission-free electricity.

 Wind power facilities reduce greenhouse gas emissions, do not deplete natural resources and use less land than other forms of power generation.
 In addition, wind power projects require significantly less water than any other traditional form of electricity generation, thereby greatly reducing impacts to local scare water resources.*

-The Okanagan Wind facilities will reduce BC’s water consumption by 96 million litres a year – the equivalent volume of 32 Olympic-sized swimming pools.
+The Okanagan Wind facilities reduce BC’s water consumption by 96 million litres a year – the equivalent volume of 32 Olympic-sized swimming pools.

 The Okanagan Wind facilities are a green alternative to conventional electricity generation and will contribute to a cleaner environment.